The most common shock-related, nonfatal injury is a burn. Burns caused by electricity may be of three types:

-- arcing - the luminous electrical discharge (bright, electrical sparking) through the air that occurs when high voltages exist across a gap between conductors
+1. Which of the following is a luminous electrical discharge occurs when high voltages exist across a gap between conductors and current travels through the air?

 Current exited this man at his knees, catching his clothing on fire and burning his upper leg.